Mobile Regional Airport: The 21st century

 United Airlines via United Express served Mobile from its hubs in Chicago (ORD) and Washington D.C.
 (IAD).
 After the September 11, 2001 attacks, United canceled all service at Mobile.
-United Express reinstated nonstop service to Houston (IAH) and Chicago (ORD) after the merger of United with Continental Airlines.
+United Express reinstated nonstop service to Houston (IAH) and Chicago (ORD) after United’s merger with Continental Airlines.
 On September 5, 2018, United stopped flights to Chicago (ORD), citing low demand.
 All United Express flights at Mobile are regional jets.

 In 2006 Delta Air Lines dropped several flights from Mobile and Continental Airlines added flights.
-In December 2006 Delta had six weekday flights to Atlanta and one to its Cincinnati hub.
+In December 2006, Delta had six weekday flights to Atlanta and one to its Cincinnati hub.
 Delta ended service to Cincinnati on December 12, 2006.

 American Airlines restored flights to Chicago (ORD) in April 2007 but ended them in September 2008.
 Flights to Charlotte and Dallas/Ft.
 Worth continue on its American Eagle affiliate with Embraer ERJs.

-In 2010 Northwest Airlines merged into Delta Air Lines.
+In 2010, Northwest Airlines merged into Delta Air Lines.
 Northwest had operated nonstops from Mobile to its hub in Memphis; those flights ended after the merger.

-After its merger with Continental Airlines in 2012 United Airlines (via its United Express regional affiliate operated by ExpressJet) resumed flights to its hub in Houston (IAH), seven weekday flights.
+After its merger with Continental Airlines in 2012, United Airlines (via its United Express regional affiliate operated by ExpressJet) resumed flights to its hub in Houston (IAH), seven weekday flights.
 United Express resumed service to the hub in Chicago (ORD) on April 9, 2013.